adafruit/Adafruit_nRF51822_Flasher/README.md

 ![rpi2_swd.png](https://cloud.githubusercontent.com/assets/249515/8327921/59465064-1a96-11e5-802f-827d6707686e.png)

-NOTE: Don't forget to connect GND, meaning that there are 4 wires in total.
+NOTE: Don't forget to connect GND, remember that there are 4 wires in total.

 ## Usage